karymmetwally/blog/CLOTHES/CLOTHES .md

 ---

-Market Insights  Digital  eCommerce
+## Market Insights  Digital   eCommerce

-Fashion - Egypt

-Egypt

- Highlights

 Revenue in the Fashion market is projected to reach US$1.24bn in 2023.